Create NI task

 acq = LDAQ.national_instruments.NIAcquisition(task, acquisition_name='source_name')

-For more details, see getting started page.
+For more details, see the getting started page.

 Note